-If you live in New York State and you owe taxes to the Department of Taxation and Finance, it can be confusing to know how to resolve the problem of tax debt.
-Which is why we at Solvable are here to help: we’re going to break down everything you need to know about tax debt in New York State.
+If you live in New York State and you owe taxes to the Department of Taxation and Finance, it can be confusing to know how to resolve the problem of back taxes.
+Which is why we at Solvable are here to help: we’re going to break down everything you need to know about back taxes in New York State.
 Conveniently for you, New York State’s taxation department is known as being one of the most efficient at finding resolutions in the whole of the U.S.

-Often those in tax debt owe taxes at the state and federal levels.
+Often those in back taxes owe taxes at the state and federal levels.
 Every state taxation department is separate from the IRS, and each has their own rules governing how they collect taxes.
-The first thing you must do is work out where your debt lies.
+The first thing you must do is work out where your back tax lies.

 Look carefully at any preexisting taxes you’ve already filed, and find out if your existing tax returns are at the state or federal level.
 Use a spreadsheet to place the two types of taxes in separate columns, and work out the total owed for each.
 When you have those figures, calculate an increase of 0.5% for each month your taxes went unpaid at the federal level, and 5% for every month your taxes for New York State were unpaid.
 Once you’ve done this, you should have the total amount you owe to the federal government and the taxation department of New York State.